Spxc/NodeJS_Stellar_address_monitor/README.md

 If you would like to contribute to this project, please open an issue or submit a pull request.
 We welcome contributions from the community.

 ## Contact
-If you have any questions or need assistance, feel free to contact the project maintainer at [your-email@example.com].
+If you have any questions or need assistance, feel free to contact the project maintainer at [no-thanks@nameless.cloud].

 ## Acknowledgments
 We would like to thank the Stellar Development Foundation and the open-source community for their contributions to the Stellar ecosystem.